hackedio/website/source/blog/2013-06-11-its-a-sell-out.html.markdown

 tags:
 ---

-In an amazing time of [INSERT TIME] minutes you all snapped up the final 200 hundred tickets!
+In an amazing time of INSERT TIME minutes you all snapped up the final 200 hundred tickets!
 Now if you did not get a ticket theirs still a chance you can come to HACKED.
-We have now launched the waiting list which is available on the <a href="/waitlist">wait list</a> page.
+We have now launched the waiting list which is available on the <a href="/waitinglist">waiting list</a> page.

 **How will it work?**